Teacher For Inclusion

 After Filling Out Notes on Graphic Novels

 Upon completion of the graphic organizer to fill in the graphic novel information above, we use this organizer to analyze various scenes in the graphic novel.
-In addition I created I Survived the Sinking of the Titanic, 1912 discussion questions to keep students on their toes.
-You can practice inference, you make copies of a scene and block out the dialogue asking students to fill it in.
+In addition, I created Almost American Girl discussion questions to keep students on their toes.
+You can practice inference; you make copies of a scene and block out the dialogue asking students to fill it in.
 You can give a scene cut out and mixed up and have students put it in chronological order.
 There are so many things you can do with a graphic novel!
 And it’s so much fun!
-Click HERE for the full lesson for I Survived The Nazi Invasion, 1944 Graphic Novel lesson on Teachers Pay Teachers.
-There is a I Survived the Sinking of the Titanic question and answer section with chapter by chapter questions.
+Click HERE for the full lesson for Almost American Girl Graphic Novel lesson on Teachers Pay Teachers.
+There is a I Almost American Girl question and answer section with chapter-by-chapter questions.

 In Conclusion